 I worked in a variety of roles in mental health after receiving my bachelor’s degree.
 These included working as an adolescent addiction counselor, an addiction counselor with adults on parole, case manager with adults, and a children and youth advocate at a domestic violence service agency.

-Following my master’s degree I’ve worked in roles as a therapist on an inpatient eating disorders unit, a therapist in an adult intensive outpatient program, a school based therapist, and a program manager.
+Following the obtainment of my master’s degree I’ve worked in roles as a therapist on an inpatient eating disorders unit, a therapist in an adult intensive outpatient program, a school based therapist, and a program manager.
 I have been in private practice since 2013.

 The therapeutic approach I use is psychodynamic.
 At the crux of this approach is the understanding that we are joining in a relationship to aid you in knowing yourself more and creating the opportunity for you to have richer, more meaningful life experiences.
 It is important to recognize this is a shared journey in which neither of us has complete access to the truth without exploration.